maxpatiiuk/alia/README.md

 ## Appendix 1: Extending the language

-A high-level overview of the steps necessary to extend the Drewgon language:
+A high-level overview of the steps necessary to extend the Alia language:

 - Read the [Compiler Architecture](#architecture) section of this document
 - If necessary, add additional tokens.